robatwilliams/decent-code/topics/naming-things.md

 **Use positive names for Booleans, and avoid negation within the name.** Negative names cause double negatives, which make expressions harder to grasp (consider `enabled: true` vs. `disabled: false`).
 Using the word "not" has the same issue.

 **Avoid overusing "get" as a method name prefix.** Getters return values.
-Prefer more informative alternatives such as "request", "fetch", "find", or "query" where appropriate.
+Prefer more informative alternatives such as "request", "fetch", "find", "query", "build", or "create" where appropriate.

 **Consider renaming existing items when adding a new one causes ambiguity/conflict.** This often yields greater clarity than only qualifying the new one to distinguish it.